Skip to content

 Managing Policies

-This tutorial explains the Policy section of ntkDeploy and shows you how to create and maintain the ABAC rules, people records, and attribute definitions that gate every deployment.
+This tutorial explains the Policy section of ntkDeploy and shows you how to create and maintain the ABAC rules, people records, attribute definitions, and Trading Partner Attributes (TPA) records that gate every deployment.

 What is ABAC and why does it matter for deployment?